Frequently Asked Questions . . .

 Am I a good candidate for Semi-Permanent Makeup?
 As long as the procedure area is healthy, non-sensitive and non-irritated, you can receive tattoo services.
 If you have had previous surgical work or tattoo services in the area before, please send us a photo of your face in GOOD lighting (outdoor is usually best), so we we can see your brows, lips etc prior to scheduling.
 Send an email to: BrowBaeby@gmail.com.

-This completely depends on the individual.
+If you are accustomed to BOLDER looks (applied with makeup), you will still need to do so even with the application of PMU services.
 Cosmetic tattooing is an enhancement, not a complete replacement for topical makeup.
-Healed pigment IN the skin will never fully replicate the vibrancy of color that topical makeup produces ON the skin.
+Healed pigment IN the skin cannot fully replicate the vibrancy of color that topical makeup produces ON the skin.

 Powder Brows is the only semi-permanent makeup service suitable for ALL SKIN TYPES, (even oily skin).
 The "ideal candidate" for Micro-Blading is only about 30% of those wanting a brow tattoo service.
 It is not recommended for mature skin types, oily skin, those with large pores, very pale or highly melanated skin.
 Over time, those "hair-like" strokes will fade or bleed together and end up looking like a splotchy semi-powder brow anyway and often very dark gray/blue.
 If you're in LOVE with "hair strokes" you should look into "nano-brows" .. its hair strokes done with a machine and NOT a blade, so they last longer and don't cause scarring.